lmlui/Jorg/Example/README_example.md

 <h1> Final Checks </h1>

 * Trim the end of the sequence and use Pilon as a final check for misassemblies.

 * Use `fasta_rotate` to rotate the genome half its length and use Pilon again.
+Pilon may shrink the genome slightly (as in this case) to improve the overlap.

 * Check for 16S, 23S, 5S, tRNAs, and RNase P RNA in the final genome to ensure that the genome was not falsely circularized.